vigneshavm/Interview-questions/JS Q.md

 #### **call and apply and bind Methods**

-`call`, `apply`, and `bind` are methods that allow you to control the `this` context within functions, they all are used to invoke a function with a specific `this` value.
+- `call`, `apply`, and `bind` are methods that allow you to control the `this` context within functions,
+- They all are used to invoke a function with a specific `this` value.

 - **`call()`**: Immediately invokes the function and allows you to pass arguments one by one.
     - **Syntax**: `func.call(thisContext, arg1, arg2, ...)`